phoebeireland/codeinstitutemilestoneproject4/README.md

 ## Testing User Stories
 ### New User:
 1. Upon entering the webiste, a navbar is clearly visible at the top of the page, and is accessible across all of the pages of the website.
-IN addition, there is a search bar at the top of the page which can take a user to a specific product or group of products, based on what the y type intyo the search box.
+In addition, there is a search bar at the top of the page which can take a user to a specific product or group of products, based on what the user types into the search box.
 2. The shop is available through both the main page via the "Visit Shop" button in the middle of the page, and through the various links in the navbar.
 Also, specific categories of products are available in the navbar, which allows a user to go to specific groups of products, rather than having to sort through the entire list of the products every time.
 3. There is "More Info" option in the navbar that can be used to take the user to the "About Us and Our Team" page, where the user can read about the funeral home and those who work in it.
 4. The majority of the navbar is dedicated to the products available for purchase.
 The navbar is separated into dropdown links where the user can either go to a specific category of products or to the general list of all products available on the site.
 With five different categories of products available, the user has a wide range of options to choose from.